Halderim/jp_snes_randomizer/README.md

 - randomize building floors
 - difficulty settings
 - web frontend for the randomizer

 ### Version 0.1.1 alpha
+The randomizer now can swap items inside a floor of a building or across a building when the difficulty is set to 1 or 2 There is no logic so far beside preventing from batteries spawning inside a dark room
+Added:
+- Randomize items per floor
+- randomize items per building

+### Version 0.1.1 alpha
 QoL patches added to give infinite lives add the save feature from Yoshifanatic\